 There are several different techniques to bring a dough into a desired shape.

-One of it is called rounding with which you can shape dough into a round ball:
+One of it is called long moulding with which you can shape dough into an oval shape:

 - Place the dough on a lightly floured surface

 - Spread it gently out to a rectangle